Identifying resonances of the Galactic bar in Gaia DR2: II. Clues from angle space: An angle-based method to identify the OLR

-with the slope of $-m/l=-2$ and with pericenter at the bar's minor axis.
-These are orbits that belong to the family of $x_1(1)$ OLR orbits aligned with the bar.
-Some OLR stars are found on orbits that have their pericenters close to the bar's \emph{major} axis; these belong to the anti-aligned $x_1(2)$ orbit family and exhibit low libration.
-This latter family can be found in Figure \ref{fig:OLR_resonant_stars} around lines
+(c.f. \citealt[eq.
+39]{2018MNRAS.474.2706B}), with a slope of $-m/l=-2$ and with pericenter at the bar's minor axis.
+These orbits belong to the class of $x_1(1)$ OLR orbits aligned with the bar.
+Some OLR stars are found in Figure \ref{fig:OLR_resonant_stars} on orbits that have their pericenters close to the bar's \emph{major} axis; in our simulation, these exhibit low libration and belong to the anti-aligned $x_1(2)$ orbit class, which lives inside of the OLR ARL.
+Its parent orbits follow lines

-Figure \ref{fig:OLR_resonant_stars} illustrates the basic idea of this work that was also at the core of the study by \citet{2010MNRAS.409..145S}: If a sub-selection of stars taken from the \emph{Gaia} data contained many real OLR stars, their distribution in angle space should exhibit the characteristic slope of -2.
-This could help to identify the bar's real OLR in the MW disk.
+Figure \ref{fig:OLR_resonant_stars} confirms for the OLR that---as suggested in Section \ref{sec:example_trapped_orbits}---a stellar sub-selection, which contains stars on a range of true $l$:$m$ resonant orbits, creates angle overdensities along stripes with the characteristic slope of $-m/l$.